toolateralus/scorch-interpreter/scorch_src/ideas & documentation/general.md

 #### explicit
 `identifier : TypeName = value` declares an explicitly typed field with the provided value.
-`identifier : TypeName` declares an implicitly typed field with the default value for that type. ie 0, "", false
+`identifier : TypeName` declares an explicitly typed field with the default value for that type. ie 0, "", false

 #### assignment